 About

 Issaquah Baseball Club is a select baseball program where players take part in select baseball, tournament play, and scrimmages.
-All kids in Issaquah Baseball Club are required to play in the Issaquah Little League program, and playing in Issaquah Little League is a requirement for joining Issaquah Baseball Club.
-The Issaquah Baseball Club season is 100 percent complementary to the Issaquah Little League schedule.
+The program is for kids who play in Issaquah Little League and follows a schedule that is 100 percent complementary to the Issaquah Little League schedule.
+All kids in Issaquah Baseball Club are required to play in the Issaquah Little League program, and children must live within the Issaquah School District boundary to participate.

 • Ages: 8–12 years old